kindahex/hex-rvc-v2/README.md

 1. audio separation for inference
 2. tts input

-## Contribution
+# Contribution
-Feel free to submit issues or pull requests to improve the project.
+If you want to participate and help me with this project feel free to create an [issue](https://github.com/kindahex/hex-rvc-v2/issues) if something goes wrong or make a [pull request](https://github.com/kindahex/hex-rvc-v2/pulls) to improve this project.

+**-Any type of contribution is welcome!-**

+If you liked this Colab you can star this repository.
+I will appreciate a lot

 ## Acknowledgments
-Thanks to the open-source community for providing the foundational tools used in this project.
+Thanks to the open-source community for providing the foundational tools used in this project!